openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 Here is an example for an RP registering with a SIOP (see [@SIOPv2]) with the `registration` request parameter:

 <{{examples/client_metadata/client_siop_format.json}}

+### Presentation Definition Transfer

+RPs indicate their support for transferring presentation definitions by value and/or by reference, by using the following parameters:

+* `pd_value_supported`: OPTIONAL.
+Boolean value specifying whether the RP supports the transfer of `presentation_definition` by value, with true indicating support.
+If omitted, the default value is false.

+* `pd_reference_supported`: OPTIONAL.
+Boolean value specifying whether the RP supports the transfer of `presentation_definition` by reference, with true indicating support.
+If omitted, the default value is true.

 ## RP Metadata Error Response